 - It must consider an aesthetic and symbolic function of consumer needs and what this product symbolizes for its target audience.
 Use neuromarketing strategies with packaging.

 - It must be consistent with the positioning of the product.
-If it is a luxury cream, the packaging should have as attributes elegance, quality, and colours related to its intrinsic characteristics, price, and other aspects of its promotion.
+If it is a luxury cream, the packaging should have elegance, quality, and colors related to its intrinsic characteristics, price, and other aspects of its promotion.
 If it is a low-priced product, the proper packaging should be designed but not flashy and cheap.

 - It is interesting on some occasions to also add value to the packaging.
 For example, it contains useful information for the consumer (for example, with a cooking recommendation on the packaging), games in the case of packaging products for children, etc.

 - Its reuse can also be a good weapon.
-You give another use to the product (for example, the classic glass from the jar of a famous cocoa cream brand).
-You work on environmental aspects that are currently also very well received by the consumer.
+You give another use to the product (for example, the classic glass from a famous cocoa cream brand).
+You work on environmental aspects that the consumer is currently very well received.

 - Also, use creativity for packaging.
 Not only in terms of packaging or packaging type innovation but also periods of its aesthetics.
 Balance that creativity with the clarity and simplicity of communication of what it is, what it is for, and why the product is of interest.